Nicolas-Fernandez/GeVarLi/README.md

 - Copy your **paired-end** reads in **fastq.gz** format files into: **./resources/reads/** directory
 - (_option_) Edit **config.yaml** file on **./config/** directory, as you want, if needed
 - (_option_) Edit **fastq-screen.conf** file on **./config/** directory, as you want, if needed
-- Be sure your bash script is executable, if not, you can run in a Terminal:
+- Be sure your bash script is executable
 ```shell
 sudo chmod +x ./GeVarLi.sh
 ```

-- Run **GeVarLi.sh** bash script by double-clicking on it

-A terminal window will open and analyzes start.
-You can close the terminal window the end.
+- Run **GeVarLi.sh** bash script by double-clicking on it _(a terminal window will open and analyzes start)_

 ### Results ###